Anihmation/Capstone_Project_1/README.md

 -	When it comes to Sales Team Organic is matchless to Profit generation.
 ___
 ## RECOMMENDATION
+-	I will recommend more products to be supplied to the West as the Region with the highest sales over the years.
+-	I commend Organic Sales Team and suggest situating them squarely in high and low yielding States.
+-	I will recommend some discounts on the same day delivery to encourage that set of customers.
+-	I will also suggest the Company concentrates much more in Technology when it comes to Product category.
 ___
 ## CONCLUSION
 In conclusion, I will say if all these recommendations of mine are implemented appropriately, the business revenue will be maximized greatly from a 10% annual increase to about 40% annual increase.
-As one can vividly see how the data analysis has been essential in determining the Factors to maximizing the business revenue.___
+As one can vividly see how the data analysis has been essential in determining the Factors to maximizing the business revenue.
+___
 ### ATTRIBUTION
 - The Introductory picture was gotten from Tima Miroshnichenko at Pexels.
 - The icons used is attributed to Unicode